twoesplease/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 18: July 25th, 2917 ###
+(9:43 - 11pm)

+**Today's Progress**: Before my hour, I learned that there is a whole separate workflow I need to go through in order to generate OAuth creds for the Zendesk Real-time chat API, which uses Websockets, than for the Zendesk core API.
+I wasn't able to login to the right place to get that process started and didn't receive a password reset when I requested one, so I chatted with support.
+They weren't sure what was going on and asked me to keep trying and come back tomorrow.

+During my hour, I worked on the [Exercism](http://exercism.io/) "Convert DNA to RNA" problem.
+I started working again in Spacemacs today, so I admittedly spent some of my hour configuring Spacemacs settings since I've recently uninstalled and reinstalled it.

+**Thoughts**: I was initially excited about the "Convert DNA to RNA" problem because it looked like something I'd be able to knock out quickly and without much trouble.
+However, I ran into issues in implementation with scope and syntax that have me feeling discouraged because I should definitely be able to solve them.
+Those are pretty motivating for me to switch up my approach though so that I'm practicing problems like this at some point every day to avoid getting rusty.
+Perhaps I can start spending a few minutes per day on a break at work on them.

+**Link to work**: Didn't upload my exercise yet so I don't have a link to it.

 ### Day 17: July 24th, 2017 ###
 (8:03 - 8:46pm, 9:25 - 10:07pm)